 He enjoys travel and has been to Poland, Egypt, Mexico, Greece, Turkey, Italy, San Marino, Israel, Lithuania, Latvia, Hungary, Finland, England, France, the Netherlands, Austria, Australia, Jamaica, and Canada.

 His favorite places in Los Angeles include the Getty Villa, the Huntington, the Museum of Jurassic Technology, the El Cid, and the Institute for the Scientific Study of Human and Non-Human Phenomena.
-He is always hunting for restaurants, cafes, theaters, and bars with character and remarkable, visually interesting settings, and that are very old, very interesting, and not very expensive; cafes with gardens where one can sit and read are a great favorite.
+He is always hunting for restaurants, cafes, theaters, and bars with character and remarkable, visually interesting settings, and that are very old, very interesting, and not very expensive; cafes with gardens where one can sit and read amidst flowers and bubbling fountains are a great favorite.
 He welcomes recommendations for such places.

 Other Relevant Experience